 Plenary C: Revolutions in vaccination in the age of COVID-19

 Throughout the COVID-19 pandemic, we have seen major developments in vaccination.
 These developments have raised important questions which will impact future vaccination programmes - including regarding the implications that COVID-19 vaccine incentives, certificates and mandates might have on the future of routine vaccination and uptake; regarding how mRNA vaccines have transformed vaccination; and regarding the progress in evidence-based public communication about vaccines.
 This session will explore how the attitudes and drivers, especially those related to new vaccine technologies and to vaccine mandates, should be monitored and how the information derived from such monitoring could and should be used by governments and institutions to design successful campaigns aimed at promoting vaccination acceptance and uptake.

-Chairs: John Kinsman (ECDC) and Magdalena Rosińska (National Institute of Health, Poland)
+Chairs: Adam Roth (ECDC) and Magdalena Rosińska (National Institute of Health, Poland)

 Speakers: Hanna Nohynek (THL, Finland), Cornelia Betsch (University of Erfurt, Germany), Jeremy Ward (INSERM, France)

 Plenary D: Cutting through the noise: the role of public health experts in managing an infodemic

 Day 2 - Thursday 24 November, 16:30-18:00

 Experiences from the COVID-19 pandemic highlight challenges for public health communicators in the rapidly changing environment of public communication, including the influence of social media and the increasing polarisation of public perception and debate.
 This session explores how public health communicators and institutions can best contribute to building public trust and promoting scientific literacy by identifying skills and systems needed to effectively respond to and prepare for infodemics and handling misinformation.